Six of One – Is it becoming easier to survive in the Premier League?

 Has the dominance of the Big Six ushered in a new era where the bottom of the Premier League and top of the Championship are now interchangeable?
 With momentum carrying many promoted teams forward, and ‘established’ sides forgetting what winning feels like, it certainly feels that way.

 The marathon test of endurance that is The Championship is also surely starting to help promoted sides, too.
 With so many faded Premier League ‘giants’ now battling for those three promotion places in the second tier, the physical and mental edge needed to compete in the higher reaches of that division is now intense.
-One thing evident from all three promoted sides’ performances at times this season is just how beneficial the competitive Tuesday/Saturday will-to-win is at Championship level in terms of instilling belief and confidence.
+One thing evident from all three promoted sides’ performances at times last season is just how beneficial the competitive Tuesday/Saturday will-to-win is at Championship level in terms of instilling belief and confidence.

 Look to Benitez, Hughton and Wagner